Godetia: sowing, growing, care

 Clarkia rubicunda

-To propagate your satin flowers, you can collect the seeds to sow them the following spring – it couldn’t be simpler by following our sowing advice just above.
+To multiply your satin flowers, you can collect the seeds to sow them the following spring—nothing simpler by following our sowing advice a little further up.

-With its trumpet-shaped flowers in fruity or soft hues, Godetia is one of those essential annuals for pots, planters, summer beds or borders.
+With its trumpet-shaped flowers in fruity or soft hues, the Godetia is one of those essential annual plants for pots, planters, flower beds, or summer borders.
 Its floribundus nature allows for interesting pairings with many other annuals or perennials.
 It ensures a beautifully flowered season!
-It easily fits into natural or naturalistic gardens, country gardens and English cottage or romantic gardens.
-It adds a rustic charm to all compositions.
+It is easy to incorporate into natural or naturalistic gardens, country gardens, and English cottage or romantic gardens.
+It adds a rustic charm to any composition.

-In a grand summer romantic bed, with white or pink roses and lavateras as a backdrop, it pairs effortlessly with other charming annuals in white or pink tones like cosmos, Love-in-a-Mist, baby’s breath, snapdragons, and dahlias in similar delicate shades.
+In a large summer romantic flower bed, with white or pink roses and lavatera as a backdrop, it pairs effortlessly with other charming annuals in white or pink tones, such as cosmos, Nigella damascena, baby’s breath, snapdragons, and dahlias in the same delicate shades.

-Complete the scene with beautiful airy perennials like asters, hollyhocks, or Salvia nemorosa ‘Amethyst’ to create dynamic, long-lasting beds.
+Complete the scene with beautiful airy perennials like asters, hollyhocks, or a Salvia nemorosa ‘Amethyst’ to create dynamic and long-lasting flower beds.

-In a border, mix it with ageratum, another annual with soft lavender-blue flowering, petunias or a Celosia ‘Flamingo Pink’, perfect for adding colour to borders.
+In a border, mix it with Ageratum, another annual with soft lavender-blue flowering, petunias, or a Celosia ‘Flamingo Pink’, which are ideal for adding colour to borders.

-Godetia, Salvia nemorosa ‘Amethyst’, Cosmos, Dahlias, snapdragons, Love-in-a-Mist and hollyhocks
+Godetia, Salvia nemorosa ‘Amethyst’, Cosmos, Dahlias, snapdragons, Nigella, and hollyhocks

 Useful resources